oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 ## Features

-This section describes some of the features supported by Bytecode DSL.
+This section describes some of the features supported by Bytecode DSL interpreters.

 ### Source information

 Bytecode DSL keeps track of source locations using Source and SourceSection operations.
 The Source operation defines the `Source` of its enclosed operations.
-The SourceSection operation (together with the nearest enclosing Source operation) defines the precise source location of its enclosed operations.
+The SourceSection operation (together with the nearest enclosing Source operation) defines the source range corresponding to the enclosed operations.

+**TODO**: this changes with the bci rework

 The RootNode itself will report as its location (via `getSourceSection()`) the first SourceSection defined within it.
 The source location at any particular point in the code can be extracted by calling the `getSourceSectionAtBci(int)` method with a given bytecode index (see [Bytecode index introspection](#bytecode-index-introspection) for ways to obtain the bytecode index).